Pierre Brugière: Biography

 Brugière had rebuked the bishops who condemned the oath.
 He had likewise rebuked the priests who married.
 Now he was no less violent against the "Jurors" (those who had signed the oath) who began to retract.
 He attended the two councils of 1797 and 1801 which were trying hard to sustain the faltering Constitutional Church, and he founded a society for its protection: Société de philosophie chrétienne.
 Even after the promulgation of the Concordat of 1801 he clung to the then dead Constitutional Church.
 He died in Paris.

+Works

 Besides the works already mentioned, Brugière wrote a number of pamphlets and left many sermons which were published after his death: Instructions choisies (Paris, 1804).
 Two contemporaries, the Abbé Massy and the Christian Brother Renaud, wrote his life under the title Mémoire apologétique de Pierre Brugière (Paris, 1804).